Nishanthm007/Titanic-Survival-Prediction/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Kaggle for providing the Titanic dataset
 - The open-source community for excellent ML libraries
 - SHAP library for explainability tools

-## 📧 Contact

-**Project Maintainer**: Budhhi Data Science Team

-For questions or support, please open an issue on GitHub.

----

-## 🎯 Project Highlights for Recruiters

 This project demonstrates: